Banana Chocolate Chip Cookies

 Banana cookies on wire rack after baking

-Tips for making banana cookies
+Tips for making the best banana chocolate chip cookies

 • Use over-ripe banana.
 This makes it easier to mash the banana, but it also adds a lot more sweetness and flavor to the recipe and helps give them that cake-like moist and chewy texture.